Metropolitan Museum of Art: Attendance

 Holland Carter and Roberta Smith of The New York Times argued in response to Weiss's decision to rescind the previous free admission policy as lacking in responsible fiscal planning.
 They stated that a recent $65 million expenditure for renovating fountains seemed to be a poor allocation of the limited available funding.
-Smith added, "Those new awful Darth Vaderish fountains take huge chunks out of the plaza and disrupt movement," as an indication of the misuse of funds.
+Smith added, "Those new awful Darth Vaderish fountains take huge hunks out of the plaza and disrupt movement" as an indication of the misuse of funds.
 Further criticism of Weiss's proposal was voiced internationally when The Guardian summarized the backlash from the Weiss proposal for raising the admissions fees.
 It stated, "Some critics are outraged.
 The past week has seen a New York Times piece titled "The New Pay Policy Is a Mistake", while Jezebel's Aimée Lutkin claimed "The Met Should Be Fucking Free".
 The New York Post writes that the museum has never had the right to charge admission and Alexandra Schwartz in the New Yorker says the new policy diminishes New York City".